 Reset the emergency stop

 If you use the Emergency Stop button, be sure to follow the instructions on the charger screen to reset.
-Failing to reset may render the charger useless for the next driver until the reset is complete.
+Failing to reset may disable the charger for the next driver until the reset is complete.

 If you have just arrived at the station and there is a message on the charger screen that refers to the Emergency Stop button being pressed, follow the charger screen's steps to reset.